aimenux/DotnetToolsCli/README.md

 # DotnetToolsCli
 ```
-Providing a net global tool to manage all other global tools
+Providing a dotnet cli tool to manage dotnet global tools
 ```

-> In this repo, i m building a global tool that allows to manage all other global tools.
+> In this repo, i m building a cli tool that allows to manage dotnet global tools.
 >
 > The tool is based on multiple sub commands :
 > - Use sub command `List` to list installed global tools